Hyde-grey/TraderSphere/README.md

 1. **Monitoring Specific Symbols**

-   - Enter a symbol in the search input at the top of the Price Oscillator
+   - Enter a symbol in the search input at the top of the Price Oscillator or click on a symbol's row
    - The chart will update in real-time with price changes
    - The display shows:
    - Current price change percentage
    - Last price
    - Historical price changes (last 10 updates)

 2. **Reading the Chart**
    - Green bars indicate positive price changes